NuTone. Building Solutions for Today’s Lifestyles

 We began with a door chime in 1936, and now provide a wide selection of products that add to the enjoyment of people’s lives.
 NuTone is America’s leading brand of residential built-in convenience products including, door chimes, central vacuum systems, ventilation fans, and home automation systems.

-Building on nearly 80 years of service to the construction industry, NuTone brings peace of mind to homeowners when they invest in any of our products to enhance their lifestyle.
+Building on over 81 years of service to the construction industry, NuTone brings peace of mind to homeowners when they invest in any of our products to enhance their lifestyle.
 We continually refine and update a comprehensive selection of products people interact with every day.
 Our award-winning technical support group is dedicated to finding answers to your questions, and doesn’t stop until you’re satisfied.

 Research shows that 86% of contractors would recommend NuTone products to a fellow contractor.
 That can only happen because their customers are happy.
 And that’s why we can say NuTone is a preferred choice of electrical pros since 1936.